DNR and POLST Forms

 For additional information, visit the Coalition for Compassionate Care of California’s web site.

 The most accurate form of identification for patients outside of licensed facilities is a medallion or bracelet worn by the patient.
-There are only three (3) Approved Medallion Providers for the State of California:
+Currently approved Medallion Providers for the State of California include:

-If you are interested in becoming an approved medallion provider for the State of California please contact the EMS Authority at (916) 322-4336.
+If you are interested in becoming an approved medallion provider for the State of California, please contact EMSA at (916) 322-4336.

 Frequently Asked Questions